When it comes to buying and exporting salvage cars, there are a few different factors that you should take into consideration.

 In most cases, buying cars that have clear titles is going to be more expensive as well, since they are not going to be going to auction for low prices like salvage cars.
 Again, this greatly lowers the resell value and the potential for profit even if you are exporting to overseas locations.

-Selling salvage cars overseas presents a market where it does not matter as much if the car has a clear title that has not been salvaged because the overseas market is not nearly as saturated with new cars as the US market is.
+Selling salvage car overseas presents a market where it does not matter as much if the car has a clear title that has not been salvaged because the overseas market is not nearly as saturated with new cars as the US market is.

 This makes overseas a perfect market for salvage cars.
-You can buy them for a small amount of money here and resell them for a markup when they arrive at their new destination.
+You can buy them for a small amount of money (cash) here and resell them for a markup when they arrive at their new destination.
 These cars are also going to be more readily received overseas, where the new car market is not nearly as swollen as it is in the United States.

 There is far more potential for profit in the overseas market.
-On top of that, buyers from other countries can get these salvage car titles and cars for a fraction of the price, fix them up, and resell them in their own country for a markup.
+On top of that, buyers from other countries can get these salvage car titles and cars for a fraction of the price, repair them up, and resell them in their own country for a markup.

 How Does the Process Work?